qunicorn/qunicorn-core/docs/pilot_documentation/ibm_pilot.rst

 IBM Pilot
 ================

+This site gives an overview of the functionality of the IBM Pilot.
-The AWS Pilot is used to work with the IBM API.
+The IBM Pilot is used to communicate with IBM Quantum Computing, which is the quantum computing service provided by IBM.

-Supports local and remote execution.
+The IBM Pilot allows for local simulation using the IBM AerSimulator or execution on the IBM Quantum Computing Servers.
+It uses the Qiskit SDK for its implementation.
+Execution on IBM Quantum Computing requires an IBM Quantum Computing account, as well as an Access Token.
+This can be created free of charge, however certain backends and devices require a paid subscription.

+Standard Devices
+^^^^^^^^^^^^^^^^^^

+The local simulator has the device name: **aer_simulator**

 Main Languages
 ^^^^^^^^^^^^^^^^^^^^